Growing up, you might have thought your father's parenting philosophy was something like, "Pipe down or I'll turn this car around!"

 These days, more working dads seem to live by the adage, "You can always get a new job, but you can't get a new family."
 Busy fathers put in long hours at the office and work just as hard to make quality time at home.
 Sometimes, though, something just has to give.
 What's a dad to do?

-New Jersey-based WeibMax.com.
+"It is tough to ask a father to make a family-work, ultimatum-like decision," says Ken Wisnefski, founder of New Jersey-based WeibMax.com.
 "On one hand, you can say, 'nothing comes before my family.'
 But a lot of my family's welfare is contingent on the success of my business.

 "On the other, you can say, 'I need to take care of business to take care of my family.'
 But you may miss your kid's first steps, first drawing, first words, etc. - you can't get those moments back."

 Some fathers choose to compartmentalize as much as possible.